gardenlinux/gardenlinux/docs/reference/testing/test-coverage-markers.md

 This guide explains how to create and use test coverage markers for establishing traceability between Garden Linux features and tests, as defined in [ADR-0032](/reference/adr/0032-static-feature-test-coverage-analysis).
 The following sections detail the tooling, marker syntax, categories and placement guidelines.

-## Coverage.py and Test Coverage Analysis
+## Coverage.py and test coverage analysis

 **Tool Location:** [`tests/util/coverage.py`](https://github.com/gardenlinux/gardenlinux/tree/main/tests/util/coverage.py)